newrelic/infra-integrations-sdk/docs/v3tov4.md

 `func (i *<Gauge|Count|Summary>) AddDimension(key string, value interface{})`

-If the `key` already exists, then the previous value will be overwritten with the new one.
+If the `key` already exists the previous value will be overwritten with the new one.

 #### Adding metrics to an Entity